 For startups and small businesses that lack a fully staffed IT department, whether because of budget constrictions or minimal need, creating knowledgeable team members for an IT project can seem difficult.
 Outsourcing provides an excellent solution to this issue.
-Outsourcing work for your IT project allows you to draw from the knowledge of talented professionals with years of experience on an as-needed basis, giving you the flexibility of bringing in high-level experience without the full-time wage commitment.
+Outsourcing IT projects allows you to draw from the knowledge of talented professionals with years of experience on an as-needed basis, giving you the flexibility of bringing in high-level experience without the full-time wage commitment.
 The potential drawback to this first time arrangement is the learning curve necessary for outsourced professionals to understand your company’s culture and your goals for the project.
 Fortunately, by using some common-sense best practices, you can help bring your experts up to speed on your expectations with minimal disruption and lowered risk for costly mistakes.
-Check out these five best practices and benefits of outsourcing project work to ensure your next project runs smoothly.
+Explore the advantages of outsourcing project work by following these five efficient and time-tested outsourcing best practices.

 1. Have a fully developed, detailed project plan in place.

 Every project will benefit from a clearly laid-out road map to completion, but this element is especially important when outsourcing your IT workflow.
 Not only will this set concrete guidelines for your external professionals to follow, it will also highlight your expectations for each individual’s contribution.
 This can save you time by answering any anticipated questions from your hired experts and minimize mistakes by providing specific guidance through each phase of the project.
 A well-crafted plan should include: